cardano-foundation/developer-portal/docs/native-tokens/minting.md

 sidebar_label: Minting native assets
 ---

-In this section we will be minting native assets - not NFTs.
+In this section we will be minting native assets - <b>not NFTs</b>.

 It is strongly advised to work through this section and get a better understand as to how transactions and minting works.
 Minting NFTs will follow the same process, with only a few tweaks.
+If you want to jump to NFTs, please visit [Minting NFTs](minting_nfts.md).

 ## Pre-requisites